Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_Sensors_Network/LoRa/Grove_LoRa_E5_New_Version.md

 - Receive: PA4=1, PA5=0
 - Transmit(high output power, SMPS mode): PA4=0, PA5=1

+#### Note 4.
+General workflow guide - Grove LoRa E5 Configuration and Usage

+Grove LoRa E5 comes with built-in LoRaWAN firmware that provides an AT server (check the [LoRa-E5 AT Command Specification](https://files.seeedstudio.com/products/317990687/res/LoRa-E5%20AT%20Command%20Specification_V1.0%20.pdf)).

+Like any non-hardcoded device, you can define every EUI and API key as needed.
+Refer to this workflow for more details: [SenseCAP Indicator Application LoRaWAN](https://wiki.seeedstudio.com/SenseCAP_Indicator_Application_LoRaWAN/#HEAD_register_device).

+The typical workflow for your product (XIAO [any microcontroller] + Grove E5) would be as follows:

+1. Register the device on the LoRaWAN Network Server to get credentials: EUI and key.
+2. Configure your LoRa E5 device to set the EUI and other parameters.
+3. Enjoy it: send and receive messages.
+Note: You must be covered by an accessible LoRaWAN Gateway.

+For your Arduino project, we recommend this library(repository) to configure your device: [andresoliva/LoRa-E5](https://github.com/andresoliva/LoRa-E5).

+Ensure your LNS (LoRaWAN Network Server) is set up correctly, and verify that your credentials and LoRa parameters match.

 ## Examples and Demo

 1. [Grove - Wio-E5 P2P Example](https://wiki.seeedstudio.com/Grove_Wio_E5_P2P/) Using Pure UART function to communicate between two wio-e5 devices